ZebaRobert/Hangman/README.md

 # Hangman

-The Hangman Website Game is a web-site built to provide an interactive and enjoyable gaming experience for users.
+The Hangman Website Game is built to provide an interactive and enjoyable gaming experience for users.
 It offers the classic game of Hangman, where players attempt to guess a word by suggesting letters, with limited chances before the hangman is fully drawn.

 ## Contents